History of Davenport, Iowa: Mid-Late 19th century

 In the 1850s, Germans made up Davenport's largest settlement group.
 By 1858, more than one-fifth of Davenport's nearly 11,000 residence were Germans.
 The growing city had a need for a railroad bridge to cross into Illinois.
 Before a bridge was built, privately owned ferryboats transported passengers, wagons, and cargo across the Mississippi River.
-In 1856, the first railroad bridge built across the Mississippi River connecting Davenport and Rock Island, IL.
+In 1856, the first railroad bridge was built across the Mississippi River, connecting Davenport and Rock Island, IL.
 It was built by the Rock Island Railroad.
 Steamboaters saw nationwide railroads as a threat to their business.
 On May 6, 1856, just weeks after it was completed, a steamboater crashed the Effie Afton steamboat into the bridge.
 The owner of the Effie Afton, John Hurd, filed a lawsuit against The Rock Island Railroad Company.
 The Rock Island Railroad Company selected Abraham Lincoln as their trial lawyer.

 The case, "Hurd v.
 Rock Island Bridge Company" was argued by Lincoln in the U.S. Circuit Court in Chicago before Judge John MacLean, on September 8, 1857.
 The jury deliberated for a few hours and ended up as a hung jury so the case was dismissed.
 In 1858, the Committee on Commerce of the United States House of Representatives conducted an investigation to decide if the Rock Island Bridge was a serious obstruction to the navigation of the river.
 The committee concluded that the bridge was a hazard because of the length of the pier, the angle of the bridge, and the swift current under the bridge.
 The committee believed, however, that the courts should settle the matter and therefore did not recommend any action by the United States Congress.
 In May 1858, Ward filed suit in the United States District Court for the Southern District of Iowa asking the court to declare the bridge a nuisance and order its removal and restore the river to its original capacity for all purposes of navigation.
 The judge declared the bridge a nuisance and ordered the Mississippi and Missouri Railroad to remove the three piers and their superstructure that lay on the Iowa side.
 The judge reasoned that if this bridge was not stopped, many other bridges would follow.
-The piers were not torn out, because the railroad company appealed the case to the United States Supreme Court.
-The Supreme Court, reversed the decision of the district court and allowed the bridge to remain.
+The piers were not torn out because the railroad company appealed the case to the United States Supreme Court.
+The Supreme Court later reversed the decision of the district court and allowed the bridge to remain.